 Vitamin C supplements cannot cure a cold or the flu.
 Vitamin C – or ascorbic acid, as it is called – is an antioxidant that helps to reduce the rate of cellular aging.
 It also speeds wound healing, promotes the synthesis of collagen and facilitates the absorption of iron.
 But you do not need to take it as a supplement.
 You can get what your body needs simply by eating several servings of fruit and vegetables every day.

-Q2- Does taking Echinacea on a regular basis strengthen the immune system (to fight the flu, for example)?
+2- Does taking Echinacea on a regular basis strengthen the immune system?

 There is no scientific evidence that Echinacea can prevent colds and the flu.
 However, a few studies have shown that once the infection occurs, it can help decrease the severity and length of cold symptoms.
 If this product is not contraindicated for a given person, it can be taken for a maximum period of 12 weeks.
 But remember that Echinacea can interact with other medications.
 Talk to your pharmacist about its side effects and contraindications beforehand.

 3- Can taking multivitamin supplements during winter prevent colds and the flu?

 Multivitamins do not provide protection against colds and the flu.
 In fact, people who eat a healthy diet and who do not have health problems do not need to take a multivitamin.
 All of the essential nutrients our body needs – both vitamins and minerals – can be found in the foods we eat.
 Consult Canada’s Food Guide for more details.

 However, if you do not have a balanced diet, a multivitamin might be a useful supplement for you.
 Some people may also need a supplement due to special health considerations (i.e. the elderly, pregnant women, people suffering from alcoholism, vegans, etc.).

 4- Are natural products safer than regular drugs?